bmedicke/quantum_cryptography/software.md

 # switch to the notebooks folder:
 cd quantum_cryptography/notebooks

-# create a virtual Python environment:
+# create a virtual Python environment with the new Python:
 python3.9 -m venv env

 # activate the virtual environment.